Life expectancy with lupus

 Even with the timely diagnosis and treatment of systemic lupus erythematosus, complications of the disease may occur:

 • Kidney pathology with the development of renal failure, the most common complication of the disease.
-In most cases, in a severe course of the inflammatory process, renal failure in the work becomes the cause of death of patients;
+In most cases, in a severe course of the inflammatory process, renal failure in work becomes the cause of death of patients;

 • Heart disease in the form of pericarditis, myocarditis, endocarditis with the development of heart failure;